Ishan27g/nginx-micro-ApiGW/README.md

+Node and npm should be already installed on server

 1. Clone this repo and cd into it
 2. Generate ssl certificate in repo root                 -> openssl req -nodes -new -x509 -keyout server.key -out server.cert
 3. Follow Nginx/nginx.txt to install and setup nginx